You want to make STAAR Reading review fun, but you’re tired of spending every dollar

 March Madness isn’t just a term for basketball; its what teachers go through every year during testing season.
 Don’t get discouraged.
 You don’t have to be super woman, but you also don’t have to feel like the world is crashing down on you.
 Know that you are not alone.
 We’ll discuss strategies to keep you and your kids sane and entertained throughout the testing season in this 5 part series.

-I help upper elementary ELA and reading teachers like you create engaging and effective reading lessons without all the stress.
+I help third and fourth grade RLA teachers like you create engaging and effective reading lessons without all the stress.